 Day 13 Make Peppermint Play Dough and encourage strengthening of pinch grip.

 Day 14 Celebrate the scents of the season with Peppermint Sensory Noodle Play while allowing kids to scoop, pour, pinch, and even cut the noodles.

 Day 15 Make a Gingerbread Salt Dough Garland for the Christmas Tree while allowing for bilateral hand coordination.

-Day 16 Explore ornaments in a safe way with a Baby Christmas Sensory bin (Big kids love this too!)
+Day 16 Explore ornaments in a safe way with a Christmas Sensory bin (Fun Christmas sensory play for kids of all ages!)